msobh13/bot13/README.md

 # THIS BOT IS CONNECTING TO BINANCE USING CCXT , AND CONNECT TO GMAIL TO CHECK FOR NEW EMAIL WHICH COULD CONTAIN

 SHORT - LONG - EXIT - CHANGE

 SHORT AND LONG IS FOR OPEN NEW POSTION

 EXIT FOR CLOSING YOUR POSTION

 CHANGE IS FOR CHANGING THE PROFIT YOU WANT

 PLEASE INSTALL PYTHON python 3.9

-install ccxt using command  pip install  ccxt also install other lib if required  ,, you will get an err with the lib name
+install ccxt using command  pip install  ccxt

+also install other lib if required  ,, you will get an err with the lib name use that name to install missing lib

 please change Margin=125 ,, to your required lav